fish-shell/fish-shell/doc_src/tutorial.rst

 Exit Status
 -----------

-When a command exits, it returns a status code as a natural number.
+When a command exits, it returns a status code as a non-negative integer.

 Unlike other shells, ``fish`` stores the exit status of the last command in ``$status`` instead of ``$?``.